Rubsnewgate/ccs-grid-blog/README.md

 ------------

-## Technologies I used for the game:
+## Technologies I used for the blog:
 - HTML 5
 - CSS 3
 - JavaScript